Skip to main content

 A. BEHAVIORAL RESOLUTION APPEAL

-1. In order to request a Behavioral Resolution Appeal, the student must submit a completed Appeal request form to CS&C within three (3) business days of the Behavioral Resolution Meeting or, if the decision is not issued at that meeting, within three (3) business days of the written notice of the Behavioral Resolution decision.
+1. In order to request a Behavioral Resolution Appeal, the student must submit appeal documents to CS&C within three (3) business days of the Behavioral Resolution Meeting or, if the decision is not issued at that meeting, within three (3) business days of the written notice of the Behavioral Resolution decision.
+The Notice of ACtion letter will provide an appeal link to submit all documents electronically.
+If the link does not appear, contact CS&C at 937-229-4627 or submit materials via email to csc@udayton.edu.

-2. The University Hearing Board serves as the appeal body for Suspensions/Expulsions issued in a Behavioral Resolution meeting.
+4. The University Hearing Board serves as the appeal body for Suspensions/Expulsions issued in a Behavioral Resolution meeting.

-3. The UHB decision in these cases is final, with no further appeal.
-The UHB comprises three to five members and will either uphold the suspension/expulsion or determine that a lesser outcome should be issued by CS&C. This decision is determined by a majority
+5. The UHB comprises three or five members and will either uphold the Suspension/Expulsion or determine that a lesser outcome should be issued by CS&C. The UHB’s decision is determined by a majority vote and forwarded to the Office of Community Standards & Civility as a recommendation, with review and final determination by the Office of Community Standards & Civility.

-1. The student’s disciplinary history prior to the suspension/expulsion.
+1. The student’s disciplinary history prior to the Suspension/Expulsion.

-2. The circumstances, findings, and documents concerning the case that resulted in suspension/expulsion.
+2. The circumstances, findings, and documents concerning the case that resulted in Suspension/Expulsion.

-3. The consistency of the suspension/expulsion decision with regard to similar cases/histories.
+3. The consistency of the Suspension/Expulsion decision with regard to similar cases/histories.

-4. The risk for the institution with regard to upholding or changing the suspension/expulsion.
+4. The risk for the institution with regard to upholding or changing the Suspension/Expulsion.

-5. Witnesses are not permitted in these appeals, but students are permitted to submit letters of reference or character to the UHB (maximum of 10 letters per case).
+7. Witnesses are not permitted in these appeals, but students are permitted to submit letters of reference or character to the UHB (maximum of 10 letters per case).

-SUBMITTING AND UNDERSTANDING A BEHAVIORAL RESOLUTION APPEAL
+SUBMITTING DOCUMENTS FOR A BEHAVIORAL RESOLUTION APPEAL

 What to Include in your Appeal: